xycarto/xycarto_code/scripts/grass/working_model/README.md

 Note: for large watersheds it may be necesary to slightly downsample the clipped DEM watersheds in order to process.
 Testing so far reveals that watersheds >2.5GB are difficult to process in a reasonable amount of time.

+Note: method trys to determine location where rivers may cross barriers like roads and create an outlet for continuous drainage.

 ### Requirements

 GRASSGIS >= 7.4